- Who We Are

 - Families are expected to make every effort to attend the coop every week and, in the event that they can’t, to give advance notice.
 It will be the parent’s responsibility to make arrangements for a substitute teacher or helper.

-- Parents must to go over the Code of Conduct section below with their children and all students are expected to adhere to it.
+- Parents must go over the Code of Conduct section below with their children and all students are expected to adhere to it.

 - Teachers must meet the requirements outlined in Guidelines for Teachers section above.